 - Prune again in late spring to early summer.

-The idea behind all this pruning is to generate new growth.
+The idea behind all of this pruning is to generate new growth.
 It is the new growth that is most colorful.
-As a result of that last pruning I mention (for August) above, in my recommended pruning regimen, growers in warmer areas may be able to enjoy red stems on their Japanese willow during the winter -- not unlike what you would expect from redtwig dogwood.
+As a result of the last pruning you do in late summer, growers in warmer areas may be able to enjoy red stems on their Japanese willow during the winter, not unlike what you would expect from redtwig dogwood.
 Even in cooler areas, winter color might be a bit better on newer wood than on older.
 But the critical pruning is the one done in early spring.
 To help yourself to remember to perform this task, add it to your list of spring cleaning chores for the yard.